bgalitz/DistributorScraper/README.md

 # DistributorScraper
 Web Scraper in Python to pull current onhand qtys

-We changed distribution to Medline and they claim it's not possible to provide a daily file with their onhand qty's of the stock they are supposed to be keeping for our hospital.
+We changed distribution to Medline and they haven't been able to provide a daily file with their onhand qty's of the stock they are supposed to be keeping for our hospital.
 They do provide us access to view these thru their website but only if we view an item one-at-a-time.
 We need to pull this data daily to forecast any issues.
 The scraper takes the DED list and pulls each item up in their website and scrapes the onhand qty.